IT3038C/IT3038C.github.io/docs/week-9.md

 Open the page <https://www.reebok.com/us/flexagon-energy-shoes---preschool/DV8354.html>

-Right-click on the title and click “Inspect”
+Right-click on the title and click "Inspect"

 Notice the Tag (h1) and the class name.
 This is what our code will look for.